 - What type of daycare do I need?
 Whether you prefer a daycare center or a private in-home daycare, this decision will influence your costs.
 Typically, daycare centers are higher priced, but they often offer more activities and educational programs.
 If you use a drop-in center, expect to pay more per hour.
 Though that arrangement might work best if you have part-time or occasional daycare needs.

-- What scope of care am I looking for?
-Finding childcare that offers meals for your child while they’re there is a huge time saver on busy weekday mornings because it’s one less thing for you to worry about.
-However, that usually costs more.
+- What scope of care do I desire?
+Finding childcare offering meals for your child while they’re there is a huge time saver on busy weekday mornings.
+But while that gives you one less thing to worry about, it usually costs more.
 Additionally, educational, preschool and developmental programs demand a higher cost, too.

 - What do other parents do?
-Asking around to see where other parents, friends and family take their children can help ease your mind when it comes to picking the right option for child care.
-After all, you don’t want just any daycare — you want one that comes highly recommended.
+Asking around to see where other parents, friends, and family take their children can help ease your mind when it comes to picking the right option for childcare.
+After all, you don’t want just any daycare — you want one highly recommended.
 And securing a spot in a facility that comes highly recommended may cost you more.

 Finding Ways to Cut Child Care Expenses

-When considering costs, in addition to regular daycare costs for working moms, something as simple as a Saturday night date can get pricey when you include the price of paying a babysitter for three or four hours.
+When considering expenses, in addition to regular daycare costs for working moms, something as simple as a Saturday night date can get pricey when you include the price of paying a babysitter for three or four hours.
 But there is hope.
-Here are seven tactics you can use to lower your child care costs.
+Read on.

 - Shop around and look beyond traditional daycare centers.
 In-home child care providers often have lower fees and pricing because they have lower operating costs.
-Consider community centers and schools that may offer child care services and familiarize yourself with all the options to compare costs.
+Consider community centers and schools offering childcare services and familiarize yourself with all the options to compare pricing.

 - Enlisting the help of other moms and trading babysitting or daycare services can save you a ton on childcare costs.
 Join (or create) a babysitting cooperative with a group of moms you’ve bonded with and grown to trust.
 The website Sit4Sit.com is a great free resource to automatically track and manage the number of hours you each invest.

-- In addition to recruiting other moms, you can ask family members if they’re able to watch your child one or more days a week.
+- In addition to recruiting other moms, ask family members if they’re able to watch your child one or more days a week.
 Grandparents will usually do this for free.
-But it’s also a great way for a teen or college student to make some extra money.
+But it’s also a great job for a teen or college student to make some extra money.

-- Ask your employer about a flexible spending account, which are sometimes part of an employee benefits package, to help offset costs.
-With a flex spending account, you can take up to $5,000 out of your pre-tax income to set aside for child care costs.
-This money goes into an account and you’re able to use it to reimburse yourself daycare costs.
+- Ask your employer about a flexible spending account (FSA), which are sometimes part of an employee benefits package, to help offset costs.
+With an FSA, you can take up to $5,000 out of your pre-tax income to set aside for child care costs.
+This money goes into an account, and you’re able to use it to reimburse yourself daycare costs.
 Using a flexible spending account requires careful planning of child care expenses because if you don’t use it before the end of the year, you lose the money in the account.

 - Working remotely from the comfort of your home can help to reduce overall child care expenses, too.
 Many employers are allowing their staff to work from home, or you can branch out on your own and try working as a freelancer for even more control over your schedule.

-Even so, it’s worth working with your partner and finding the right balance if you choose to work outside the home.
-As your kids grow older, your child care expenses will consume a smaller portion of your budget.
+Even so, it’s worth working with your partner to find the right balance if you choose to work outside the home.
+And remember, as your kids grow older, your child care expenses will require a smaller portion of your budget.